 - Driving time: 6 h

-After St. George Island the Texas to Florida road trip takes a real turn as it follows the Gulf Coast down south.
-There the state of Florida continues to spoil you with beautiful beaches.
+After St. George Island, the Texas to Florida road trip takes a real turn as it follows the Gulf Coast down south.
+In Central and South Florida, more beautiful palm-fringed beaches await.

-But Clearwater Beach is an active beach town that offers more than just a beautiful beach to the Gulf Coast itinerary.
-The southern part of town is lively with places to grab a bite, bars and shops.
+But Clearwater Beach is an active beach town offering more than just a beautiful beach to the Gulf Coast itinerary.
+The southern part of town (around Pier 60) is lively with plenty of places to grab a bite, bars and shops.

-As you find everything you need in Clearwater Beach, you can keep your car parked during your stay.
-However, for a change of scenery there’s also much more to explore in the immediate surroundings.
+As you find everything you need in Clearwater Beach, you can keep your car parked during your entire stay.
+However, for a change of scenery, there’s much more to explore in the immediate surroundings.

-Caladesi Island to the north is an untouched island where it’s easy to unwind.
-A stone’s throw to the south Sand Key Park is another pristine spot for quiet Gulf Coast days in the sun.
-To escape the Clearwater crowds couldn’t be any easier.
+Directly north of Clearwater Beach, Caladesi Island is an untouched island where it’s easy to unwind.
+A stone’s throw to the south, Sand Key Park is another pristine spot for quiet Gulf Coast days in the sun — escaping the Clearwater crowds couldn’t be any easier.

 Where to stay